Bachelor of Information Technology (Networking and Security)

 Why Networking and Security?

 The Networking and Security major will equip you with state-of-the-art skills in network design, management, security and systems development and administration.
 You will become familiar with problem solving in computer networks, VoIP, video conferencing, network services administration, and gain the professional skills to apply them in the communication sector, healthcare, government institutions, and IT firms.
+After completing the major courses, you will gain the knowledge and skills required for the Cisco Certified Network Associate (CCNA) industry certification.

 Our Bachelor of Information Technology program is accredited at professional level by the Australian Computer Society (ACS) and, through the Seoul Accord, is recognised in other countries.